 30. If you’d like, take another stop to check out the reservoir when you get there.
 This is a good spot to let the freeloader on your back throw a rock or two into the water.

 31. Head back over the little bridge at the bottom of the spillway.
 Standing on that bridge, do you see the unmarked trail straight ahead, departing to your left?
 That’s where you want to go.
-This trail saves you lots of gravel-road trudging, and discovering it has made my Black Rock hikes much more enjoyable. (**UPDATE June 2015** Thank you again, Morgan, for your comments with an updated photo of this spot.
-There’s apparently a new staircase and trail at this junction.
-If anyone explores the new trail when it’s ready, do tell us what you find there!
-Otherwise, you can ignore the stairs/trail and continue with this guide as it’s written.)
+This trail saves you lots of gravel-road trudging, and discovering it has made my Black Rock hikes much more enjoyable. (**UPDATE June 2015** Thank you again, Morgan, for your comments with an updated photo of this spot.)

-34. In about twenty minutes, the Trail with No Name dead-ends into the blue-blazed Reservoir Trail.
-The creek that runs under Mailley’s Mill Bridge is straight ahead (the bridge itself is just uphill), and you can just make out the Black Rock Forest buildings from the beginning of the hike through the trees.
-There’s also a crazy water-pipe-aquaduct-looking thing here.
-Turn left on the Blue Trail to head downhill along the creek.
+34. In about twenty minutes, the White Trail dead-ends into the blue-blazed Reservoir Trail.
+The creek that runs under Mailley’s Mill Bridge is straight ahead (the bridge itself is just ahead), and you can just make out the Black Rock Forest buildings from the beginning of the hike through the trees.
+Turn left on the Blue Trail to head downhill along the creek, toward Ben’s Bridge.

 35. Follow the Blue Trail for about .4 miles downhill, enjoying the burbles and drops of the creek beside you.
 If you ask me, some of those drops should count as waterfalls.
 Since nobody’s named ‘em yet, feel free to go ahead and name them after yourself.